 Track and Regulate Your Progress

-A third party consultant should do this for you.
-This will ensure accountability and measuring your actual progress.
-Monitoring your progress will confirm the efforts you’ve accomplished.
-It will also help you spot areas that may need improvement.
+A third-party consultant should do this for you.
+This will ensure accountability and measure your actual progress.
+Monitoring your progress will confirm the efforts you’ve accomplished and help you spot areas that may need improvement.

 Support ‘Climate Active’ Politics

 Most businesses shy away from involving their company in politics.
-But whatever our opinions of politics, the influence of governments are undeniably far-reaching.
+But whatever our opinions of politics, governments’ influence is undeniably far-reaching.
 Actively support political organizations or movements in legislation.
 Select those that aim to create a better environment.

 This will create a positive impact on your environmental advocacy.
 Support for policies like the Clean Air Act will eventually drive down the cost of energy use.
-In turn, the cost of your company’s energy consumption will decrease as well.
+In turn, the cost of your company’s energy consumption will also decrease.

 Why Should a Business Care?

-There exists an urgent need to act against climate change today.
-It can damage worldwide economies, ravage populations and decrease the availability of resources.
-It can also impact the cost of doing business dramatically.
+There is an urgent need to act against climate change today.
+It can damage worldwide economies, ravage populations, and decrease the availability of resources.
+It can also dramatically impact the cost of doing business.

-So it is both humanitarian and astute business practice to take steps against the issue.
+So it is humanitarian and astute business practice to take steps against the issue.

 Also, governments are driving aggressive policies.
 They want to apply these policies on an international level.
 From a business standpoint, changing internal policies is proactive.
-It will serve as excellent business decisions in the long run.
+It will serve as an excellent business decision in the long run.

 Aside from that, companies can also save money and secure energy sources.
 The reduction of solar energy costs and other renewable resources will enable this.

-Also, surveys reveal consumers today have changed in their qualifications for purchasing.
+Also, surveys reveal that consumers today have changed their purchasing qualifications.
 They look at a brand and see if the company that owns it aims for environmental conservation.
-They want to support a business that has a vision of a better world.
+They want to support a business with a vision of a better world.

 Fighting against climate change can serve as a marketing tool.
-This can create excellent storytelling opportunities you can use in your marketing initiatives.
-You can assure your consuming public that your brand is meaningful.
-Empathize by standing by the same values they do towards caring for the environment.
+This can create excellent storytelling opportunities for your marketing initiatives.
+You can assure your consuming public that your brand is meaningful by empathizing with them by standing by the same values they do regarding caring for the environment.

 CHAPTER 2: BIODIVERSITY LOSS